Turning Trust to Transactions: Tracking Affiliate Marketing and FTC Compliance in YouTube's Influencer Economy: Introduction

 Affiliate marketing is a growing monetization strategy for content creators, but little is known about its details.
 How prevalent is affiliate marketing on YouTube?
 Do influencers commonly disclose their affiliate relationships, or do undisclosed affiliate links persist across the platform?
 When disclosures are made, do they align with the standards set by the FTC?
 And perhaps more importantly, which stakeholders appear most closely associated with improved disclosure compliance?
 A key challenge in addressing these questions is the complexity of identifying affiliate links and disclosures at scale.
 Our work tackles these challenges by developing new methods, leveraging recent advances in Web measurement and NLP, to accurately identify textual affiliate links and related disclosures (see \Cref{sec:methods} for details).
 While affiliate promotions and disclosures can appear in spoken audio or on-screen visuals during the video, our study focuses on written affiliate links in video descriptions and the YouTube Shopping shelf and their accompanying textual disclosures, in line with FTC guidance requiring that disclosures match the format and placement of the promotional content \cite{ftcguide2023updates, FTC_frequently_ask_questions}.
 Using these tools, we analyze over 2 million YouTube videos from nearly 540,000 unique creators across a diverse range of content, providing a comprehensive view of affiliate marketing on YouTube.
-In particular, we address the following questions. \begin{itemize} \item {\em RQ1.
-How prevalent is affiliate marketing on YouTube, and to what extent do creators disclose their affiliate relationships in compliance with FTC guidelines? (\cref{sec:detecting_disclosure})} We introduce a new approach for identifying affiliate links, addressing limitations of prior research to measure the prevalence of affiliate marketing across our dataset.
-Then we deploy a series of transformer-based classifiers to detect affiliate marketing disclosures.
-This combined approach allows us to quantify the prevalence of affiliate marketing across the platform and assess whether creators comply with the FTC’s ``clear and conspicuous'' standard.
-We analyze patterns by content category and channel size, revealing that affiliate marketing is widespread, particularly in product-oriented communities and larger creators, however, compliance with FTC standards remains low.
+In particular, we address the following questions.